porfanid/QuestMatch/CONTRIBUTING.md

 - [Contact](#contact)

 ## How to Contribute <a name="how-to-contribute"></a>
+1. Assign the issue you want to implement to yourself
 1. Fork the repository and create a new branch for your contributions.
 2. Make necessary changes and improvements in your branch.
 3. Ensure that your changes adhere to the code standards and guidelines outlined in this document.